NomadAI/nomadai.github.io/hanyou.md

 permalink: /hanyou
 ---

-HanYou's development started in mid 2014 with the aim to build the first app with a working Optical Character Recognition functionality.
+<a href="https://www.hanyou.app">HanYou</a>'s development started in mid 2014 with the aim to build the first app with a working Optical Character Recognition functionality.

 <p>
     <center><a class="badge" href="https://itunes.apple.com/app/id901093520"><img class="badge" src="https://arolet.github.io/res/Download_on_the_App_Store_Badge_US-UK_135x40.svg" alt="Available on the App Store"/></a>